emanuelfeld/poirot/README.rst

   poirot --term="thisisaterm"

-Say you want to search for :code:`thisisaterm` in the whole revision history of the current branch.
+Say you want to search for :code:`thisisaterm` in the whole revision history of all branches.
 Then do:

 .. code:: bash